 Major-Specific Policies

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

-With program approval, students are allowed to count no more than 9 credits of graduate coursework from other institutions toward the graduate degree credit and graduate coursework (50%) requirements.
+With program approval, students are allowed to transfer no more than 9 credits of graduate coursework from other institutions toward the graduate degree credit and graduate coursework (50%) requirements.
 Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

-This program follows the Graduate School's Probation policy.
+Refer to the Graduate School: Probation policy.

 Students are required to communicate with their advisor near the beginning of each semester to discuss course selection and progress.